filipmu/Marlin-Mackerel/README.md

 ==========================
-Firmware for Lyman Extruder Controller
+Mackerel - Firmware for Lyman Extruder Controller
 ==========================
 This software has a GPL license.
 Please do not use this code in products (3D printers, CNC etc) that are closed source or are crippled by a patent.